I-3-1-51.Critical Case Procedures

 The claimant is without food and is unable to obtain it.

-The claimant lacks medicine or medical care and is unable to obtain it; the claimant does not have any health insurance; or, the claimant indicates that access to necessary medical care is restricted because of a lack of resources.
+The claimant lacks medicine or medical care and is unable to obtain it, or the claimant indicates that access to necessary medical care is restricted because of a lack of resources.

 The claimant lacks shelter (e.g., without utilities such that his or her home is uninhabitable, homelessness, expiration of a shelter stay, or imminent eviction or foreclosure with no means to remedy the situation or obtain shelter).

 Absent evidence to the contrary, accept a person's allegation that he or she does not have enough income or resources to meet an immediate threat to his or her health or safety.
 OAO employees will err on the side of designating the case critical.
 If a dire need situation becomes non-critical, the critical designation can be removed or modified.
 See I-3-1-51 B.2. below.

 OAO staff may identify a Dire Need case by:

 The case characteristic DRND in ARPS; and